-Your first meeting with a Houston criminal defense lawyer is one of the most important appointments you will have in the course of your case.
+Your first meeting with a Houston criminal defense attorney is one of the most important appointments you will have in the course of your case.
 It’s not uncommon to be nervous about your situation and uncertain what to expect from an initial consultation.

 Here are some tips on what will happen at your first meeting with criminal attorney and what you can do to make it as productive as possible.

-What To Expect From Your Attorney
+What To Expect From Your Houston Criminal Defense Attorney

 Before you meet with an attorney, it’s important to understand that her job is to act as your advocate in the criminal justice system.
 To be effective at this, it’s important for her to get to know you and to fully understand your situation.